E32k/e32k.github.io/BeamNG.lua/jbeam/jbeam-file-introduction.md

 ## Data Structures

-There are only two (three) structures that jbeam has, defined by which brackets you use:
+There are only two structures that jbeam has, defined by which brackets you use.

 ### Dictionaries
 Formed with curly brackets `{}`.<br>
-These are pairs of keys (blue text in quotation marks) and values.
+These are pairs of keys (blue text in quotation marks) and values separated by a colon.
 ```jbeam
 {
     "foo": 1,